British Tennis Forum - Celebrating 20 Years!

 SC, when do you sleep?
 I know why I am (because its daytime in NZ!)
 But I assume you're in the UK?

 Yes, I'm in the UK.
-These days, I generally go to bed at any time between midnight & 02.00 (depends on whether ITV3 is repeating a crime drama series I happen to like &, unfortunately for me, has just started showing selected episodes of Frost, which I like because of David Jason's character's innate impertinence in response to the highhandedness of his superiors & his unexpected kindness/tolerance towards the flaws of some of his junior colleagues & the criminals he encounters).
+These days, I generally go to bed at any time between midnight & 02.00 (depends on whether ITV3 is repeating a crime drama series I happen to like &, unfortunately for me, has just started showing selected episodes of Frost, which I like because of David Jason's character's irreverence in the face of the officiousness of his superiors & his unexpected kindness/tolerance towards the flaws of some of his junior colleagues & the criminals he encounters).
 I'm retired, so I don't have to get up all that early, but do so at 07.30 to give my cat his breakfast (he knows what the alarm means & is often on the prowl well before).
 I then go back to bed until 09.00/10.00, depending on whether I'm feeling sleepy.
 I live alone, so don't have to worry about others' welfare, either, if I'm not due to go out.
 In short, I usually get at least my eight hours. wink

 Frost is most excellent.
 You don't live alone - you have a cat.